C$ 186 Find Cheap Flights from Alberta to North Carolina

 • What is the cheapest time of day to fly to North Carolina?

-The cheapest time of day to fly to North Carolina is generally at night, when round-trip flights cost C$ 470 on average.
-Morning departures are around 100% cheaper than evening flights, on average.
-The most expensive time of day to fly to North Carolina is generally in the evening, which is peak travel time and where the average cost of a ticket is C$ 697.
+The cheapest time of day to fly to North Carolina is generally in the afternoon, when round-trip flights cost C$ 673 on average.
+The most expensive time of day to fly to North Carolina is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 761.

 • What is the cheapest flight to North Carolina?